 Researchers say Thermal MagIC could revolutionize temperature measurements in many fields: biology, medicine, chemical synthesis, refrigeration, automotive, materials manufacturing.
-"Nano thermometers could serve in all fields where temperature plays a fundamental role," said the NIST physicist Cindi Dennis.
+"Nano thermometers could be useful in all fields where temperature plays a fundamental role," said the NIST physicist.
+Cindi Dennis.
 "That is practically everywhere."

 The NIST team has now finished building their custom laboratory spaces for this unique project and has begun the first major phase of the experiment.

 Thermal MagIC will work by using nano-sized objects whose magnetic signals change with temperature.

 The objects would be incorporated into the liquids or solids studied: such as molten plastic to be used as part of an artificial joint replacement, or liquid coolant from a refrigerator.
 A remote sensing system could then pick up these magnetic signals, which means it would be a wireless system.

 The final product could make temperature measurements 10 times more accurate than the most advanced techniques, acquired in a tenth of the time in a volume 10.000 times smaller.

 What it means, in figures

 Before finishing their new lab space, NIST researchers were able to complete some important work.
 In an article published last month in the International Journal on Magnetic Particle Imaging, the team reported finding and testing a "promising" nanomaterial made of iron and cobalt, with controllably varying temperature sensitivity.
 A step that brought the team closer to creating a temperature-sensitive nanoparticle, the centerpiece of a system like Thermal MagIC.

 NIST nano thermometers could take accurate measurements to within 25 millikelvins (thousandths of a kelvin) in just one-tenth of a second, in a volume of just one hundred micrometers (millionths of a meter) per side.